- Sole Proprietorship

 - Tax is charged on the corporation as well as on the individual salaries of the shareholders, thus causing double taxation.

-Read the above descriptions, pros and cons carefully, and choose the right business entity for your business.
+Read the above descriptions, types of business organizations advantages and disadvantages carefully, and choose the right business entity for your business.